sketch-hq/sketch-assistants/assistants/core/README.md

 1. Run `yarn i18n:extract` which will update the `.po` files in `src/locale/` with the new strings used throughout the source code.
-1. PR and merge these changes to `master`.
+1. PR and merge these changes to `main`.
 1. Translation thereafter happens via [CrowdIn](https://crowdin.com) automation.